-The following emerging networks have been identified and developed: future networks (FNs), Internet of things (IoT), VoLTE/ViLTE-based networks, IMT-2020, etc. In order to reduce investment and operating costs, software defined networking (SDN) as well as network function virtualization (NFV) have been deployed in emerging networks to achieve the separation of control and service, control and bearer, hardware and software.
+Several emerging networks have been identified and developed, including Future Networks (FNs), Internet of Things (IoT), VoLTE/ViLTE/VoNR-based networks, IMT-2020, etc. To reduce investment and operating costs, Software-Defined Networking (SDN) as well as Network Function Virtualization (NFV) have been deployed in emerging networks to achieve the separation of control and service, control and bearer, hardware and software.
+Monitoring SDN/NFV environments helps operators and administrators ensure that virtualized network functions run smoothly and that network policies are enforced correctly.

-Cloud computing and edge computing is also becoming the infrastructure of the cyber world.
-In this new emerging environment, operators and end-users should have capabilities in place to monitor whether the infrastructure they are using can support applications and services.
+Cloud computing and edge computing are also becoming the digital infrastructure.
+In this new environment, it is crucial for operators and end-users to have monitoring capabilities to ensure that the infrastructure they are utilizing can support applications and services.
+Monitoring cloud and edge computing helps ensure that data is being processed efficiently and that edge devices are performing as expected.

-As AI technology becomes more and more mature, it is applied to the network, such as intelligent decision-making and intelligent prediction for operators and Internet enterprises.
-The selection of monitoring parameters in intelligent decision-making model or intelligent prediction model has great influence on the efficiency of the network and users' experience lastly.
+As Artificial Intelligence (AI) technology is increasingly being applied to networks, enabling intelligent decision-making and intelligent prediction for operators and Internet enterprises.
+The selection of monitoring parameters in intelligent decision-making model or intelligent prediction model will greatly influence the efficiency of the network and users' experience.
+Monitoring AI systems helps ensure that they are making accurate predictions and taking appropriate actions.

-Standardization of monitoring system parameters for emerging networks, including cloud computing, will give operators, administrations and end-users monitoring information that is compatible and comparable across network operators, service providers and end-users.
-Moreover, it could be useful to help resolve points of disagreement.
+Standardization of monitoring system parameters for emerging networks, including cloud computing, will give operators, administrators and end-users monitoring information that iscompatible and comparable across network operators, service providers and end-users.
+Moreover, it could be useful to help resolve disagreement.

 J.2 Question